 Lexicon literalizes the metaphor of language-as-power in a gonzo speculative thriller that spins multiple timelines.
 In one, there’s hapless Wil Parke, an innocent bystander who gets sucked into violent intrigue by a group of rogue agents who, for some reason, go by the names of famous poets.
 In another, past timeline, there’s the journey of young street huckster Emily Ruff, who draws the eye of a mysterious, clandestine organization who recruit her to their ranks based on her persuasive abilities.
 Alternating timelines and perspectives, the narrative unravels the mystery of Wil’s desperate predicament on the one hand, and builds the lore of the world on the other, by introducing and immersing Emily into its strange ways.
 Ultimately the timelines converge in a satisfying and explosive finale.

 Wil’s chapters are full of wild action and eyeball kicks, but it’s Emily’s story that held that most appeal for me.
 Her weird journey, from the streets to a reclusive, secret school dedicated to the study of language, is an intriguing, cleverly escalating coming-of-age tale that spirals into a disastrous power struggle.
 The before-and-after structure deployed threatens to spoil plot surprise, but Barry subverts outward perceptions nicely to keep the reader unbalanced and involved.
-I found the time-jumping occasionally disorienting, but also think that’s more on me than it is on the book – I just couldn’t find the time for a consistent reading rhythm.
+The time-jumping is occasionally disorienting, but also think that’s more on me than it is on the book; I just couldn’t find the time for a consistent reading rhythm.
 Under different circumstances I suspect I’d have zipped through it with even more pleasure.
 Even still, definitely recommended.